Enrol as a cross-institute or cross-study mode student

 To apply for cross-institutional inbound study:

 1. Download and complete all sections of the Application for Cross-Institutional Studies Form (PDF, 526KB) and ensure all signatures have been obtained.
 Your application for cross-institutional studies must include the approval of your home university.
-Alternatively, you may provide a letter from your home university that contains the same information required on the form.
+Alternatively, you may provide a letter from your home university that contains the same information required on the form

-2. Submit your completed application form via the Student Connect Portal.
+2. Submit your completed application form via the Student Connect Portal

 Step 3.
 Enrol via Enrolment Online

 You won't be automatically enrolled into your approved course/s.
 It's your responsibility to access RMIT’s Enrolment Online system and to enrol prior to the relevant deadlines for the relevant semester.
+If you enrol in unapproved courses, your enrolment can be cancelled by RMIT.

 Step 4.
 Be aware of fees and loans